Fully Locally-Funded Public K-12 School Projects

 For use as needed.

-Submit 1 copy with each Contract in DocuSign.
+Attach 1 copy to Contract in DocuSign.

-Submit 1 copy with each Contract in DocuSign.
+Attach 1 copy to Contract in DocuSign.

 May be used in lieu of a cashier’s check.